linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 **5. Data plane proxy health checks**

 - Issue a `check` command - `linkerd -n <ns> check --proxy -o json`
-- From the output JSON, under `"categoryName" : "linkerd-data-plane"`, verify if `result` of each check under the `checks` array shows `success`.
+- From the output JSON, under `"categoryName" : "linkerd-data-plane"`, verify if the `result` of each check under the `checks` array shows `success`.
 - Make a `GET` request to the `linkerd-proxy` containers (of each of the pods) at the `/metrics` (Liveness probe) and `/ready` (Readiness probes) to ensure that they are reachable.
 - From the `linkerd-proxy` container of each of the pods, check for 503 errors.